dart-lang/language/accepted/future-releases/nnbd/feature-specification.md

 treated as an assignment for the purposes of promotion.

-*Treating the declared type of the variable as a "type of interest" implies that if the variable is a nullable type, then its non-nullable version is also a type of interest.
+*Treating the declared type of the variable as a "type of interest" implies that if the variable has a nullable type, then the non-nullable version of that type is also a type of interest.
 Treating the initialization as an assignment for the purposes of promotion means that initializing a mutable variable declared at type `T?` with a value of non-nullable type `T` immediately promotes the variable to the non-nullable type.*

 ```dart
 void test() {